Chapter 4: The Archivist

 Example:

-Research has established that musical features like tempo, key, and energy correlate with chart performance (Thompson, 2021; Davis et al., 2019).
-However, most of this work focuses on audio properties, leaving lyric content underexamined.
-The few studies that do analyze lyrics (Smith et al., 2020) rely on automated sentiment analysis, which struggles with figurative language and context-dependent meanings.
-This leaves an important question unresolved: Do human coders, who can account for metaphor and irony, identify different patterns in the relationship between lyric sentiment and commercial success?
+Research has established that lyric content in popular music has shifted over time, with studies documenting increases in both negative emotional expression (Brand et al., 2019) and self-focused language (DeWall et al., 2011).
+However, most of this work relies on automated text analysis, which struggles with figurative language, sarcasm, and context-dependent meanings (Napier & Shamir, 2018).
+This leaves an important question unresolved: would human coders, who can account for metaphor and irony, identify different patterns in the relationship between lyric sentiment and commercial success?
 This study addresses that gap by applying systematic human coding to a sample of 200 songs from the Billboard Hot 100.

 Organizing Sources: From Collection to Synthesis